People don't like being coerced, and they tend to respond negatively--often lashing back--when coercion is used.

 - BI Essay on Exchange Power

 - Conflict Frontiers Post on Power and the Power Strategy Mix

 - Conflict Practitioners Talk about Power and the Optimal Power Strategy Mix

 HD14 Power: Have you used exchange, collaboration, or respect (Boulding's "love") instead of force to try to change someone's mind or behavior in a particularly tricky or difficult conflict situation?
 Tell us about what you did and how it worked out.
 Did it help?
 What did you learn from the experience?
 Or--have you talked someone else out of using force?
 How?
 To what end?
-(Answer below in the comment field, but in order to do that you need to be registered as a MBI Discussant.)
+(Answer in an email and we'll post it here!)